Can You Roll Closing Costs Into a VA Loan?

 Fees the VA Won’t Let Lenders Charge You

-Taking a lender credit without running the math.
-We see buyers accept a higher rate to avoid closing costs without knowing their break-even point.
-If you plan to stay in the home longer than five or six years, the lender credit almost always costs you more than it saves.
+We regularly see buyers accept a higher rate to avoid upfront costs without knowing how long they plan to stay in the home.
+If you are staying longer than five to six years, a lender credit almost always costs more than it saves.
+Run the actual break-even math with your lender before you agree to any rate increase.

 Questions to Ask Your Lender